-Communications between Board Members Outside of Meetings of the Board members are to contact the Board Chairperson or Commission President if they wish to have specific issues discussed by the Board so that these items can be added to the Board meeting agenda.
+Communications between Board Members Outside of Meetings of the Board Any Board member may contact the Commission Chairperson, or in his or her absence, the Vice-Chairperson, regarding issues of Commission interest or concern.
+Board members are to contact the Board Chairperson or Commission President if they wish to have specific issues discussed by the Board so that these items can be added to the Board meeting agenda.